 You know that feeling when you just craving random foods?
 Yup, me too!
 So this time, it was a cauliflower.
 It came from nowhere and caught me off guard.
 Craving for cauliflower that is.

 It’s been ages since I’ve had cauliflower, and I’m still trying to figure out why.
 It’s almost like sometimes, I forget about existence of certain foods, and then whenever I have it, I say to myself ‘why the hell have you not been making this more often???’.
 Or perhaps it’s due to my memory being like a sieve (or very selective as I like to call it sometimes).

 Anyway, cravings came, they had to be dealt with.
-If you read my post about jalapeno poppers (click here), you will know that I like a bit of kick in my food.
+If you don’t know, I like a bit extra heat in my food.
 So this time was different than any other.
 I wanted cauliflower with a bit of spice and stickiness to it.
 While visiting Asia earlier this year, I’ve been indulging in veg tempura on many occasions.
 And this was, once again, one of them (with a small difference in a climate!).
 My taste buds were demanding all of these things!
 So I did a bit of research, mixed few things here and there, and there it was…Spicy, sweet and sticky cauliflower in a light batter, full of flavors and yummyness.

 OK, so it may not be the healthiest dinner option, as it’s almost deep fried, but once in a while, when the cravings strike…You’ve gotta do what’s right.
 I’m pretty sure that I will not forget about cauliflower for quite some time now!
 It was delicious, and my taste buds were never happier!

 Sweet and Spicy Cauliflower

 - 1 medium cauliflower (cut into small florets)

 - 2 tbsp peanut or sesame oil

 - 2 tbsp cornstarch